 Your child follows your lead.
-If you travel without a seatbelt it’s going to be tough to convince your little one to stop escaping from the safety of their harness.
+If you travel without a seat belt, it’s going to be tough to convince your little one to stop escaping from the safety of his or her harness.

 Everyone buckles up!
 That goes for you, your other children, your friends, and even your stubborn uncle.

 There’s no harm in getting a second opinion.
 Search online for a technician nearby who can come assess your vehicle and car seat installation to triple check your child’s safety so you don’t have to keep second guessing.